projectara/greybus-spec/source/special/bootrom.rst

 Greybus Bootrom Get Firmware Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Bootrom get firmware operation allows the requester to retrieve a stream of bytes at an offset within the firmware blob from the AP.
-The AP responds with the requested number of bytes from the connection's associated firmware blob at the requested offset, or with an error status without payload if no firmware blob has yet been associated with this connection or if the requested stream size exceeds the firmware blob's size minus the requested offset.
+The Greybus Bootrom Get Firmware Operation allows the Interface to retrieve a stream of bytes at an offset within the firmware blob from the AP.
+The AP responds with the requested number of bytes from the Connection's associated firmware blob at the requested offset, or with an error status without payload if no firmware blob has yet been associated with this Connection or if the requested stream size exceeds the firmware blob's size minus the requested offset.